AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 _If you want someone else to tell you why this is a good thing, watch [Why your business needs dissenters by Andrew Millar](https://www.youtube.com/watch?v=dGfcc4Np_Sc)._

 That I was on the hit list at this company was both surprising and not surprising.
 There were subtle and not-so-subtle hints that some people wanted me to leave.
 And even though I know that employment is a business transaction, I always thought that being with the company as an early engineer, providing value and trying to do the right thing would protect me.
-However, with the announcement of layoffs, they were able to find a n easy way to get me to leave.
+However, with the announcement of layoffs, they were able to find an easy way to get me to leave.

 The silver lining of all this is that it further shaped my perspective and has informed the [questions I'm asking companies during the interview process](https://www.ankursheel.com/blog/interview-interviewers-must-have-deal-breaker-list).